alan-turing-institute/trustchain/docs/installation.md

-# Installation guide
+# Installation & Usage

-## Quick install
+## Installation Overview

 This brief guide is intended for experienced users/developers who want to get started quickly.

-For detailed installation instructions please see the [full installation guide](TODO).

 #### Step 1.
 Install ION
 Trustchain delegates all DID method operations to a node on the [ION](https://identity.foundation/ion/) network.

-The [ION install guide](https://identity.foundation/ion/install-guide/) gives step-by-step instructions on how to setup and run your own ION node.
+The [official ION install guide](https://identity.foundation/ion/install-guide/) gives step-by-step instructions on how to setup and run your own ION node.

-At the time of writing, however, the ION guide does not support
+We encountered a few problems with the official installation guide.
+Hence we recommend to use our modified instructions for [ION installation on Mac](/installation#ION-installation-on-Mac) or (TODO: Linux guide).

 #### Step 2.
 Install Rust
 Follow the [Rust install guide](https://www.rust-lang.org/tools/install).